 The First Host of the Celestials arrives on Earth to explore the planet and to perform genetic experiments on the dominant humanoid species.
 They are greeted by Gaea, who escorts them to the valley where the tribe of Homo erectus lives.
 The Serpent Men approach the Celestials but are driven away by Arishem the Judge.
 Meanwhile, Gammenon the Gatherer brings a handful of hominids to the Celestials’ ship.
 Ziran the Tester analyzes the hominids, then begins his experiments.
 He creates the Deviants, a sub-species that is genetically unstable, so that the Celestials can determine humankind’s adaptability.
 Nezzar the Calculator then experiments and creates the Eternals, a sub-species that is evolutionarily accelerated, given vastly extended life spans, and endowed with the ability to channel and manipulate limited quantities of cosmic energy.
 The Eternals are created to test mankind’s durability and longevity.
 To further test the versatility of hominid genes, Oneg the Prober implants a dormant DNA complex in other specimens of the main species, which will one day result in radical benevolent mutations.
 Then, having completed their experiments, the Celestials release their test subjects and leave Earth.
 [What If? #23, Uncanny X-Men Annual #13]

-An alien spaceship crash-lands on an extradimensional world.
+An alien spaceship crash-lands on a mountain on an extradimensional world.
 The energy released by the destruction of the ship’s warp drive causes a permanent fluctuating rift to be opened into Earth’s dimension.
 The rift is located in the Himalayan Mountains in what is today Tibet.
 The aliens use the remains of their ship to build a city which they name K’un-Lun.
+The activities of the new colony prove harmful to the native plant-based life-forms, which are sentient and call themselves the H’ylthri.
+The H’ylthri attempt to communicate with the humanoid settlers, but to no avail.
 [Iron Fist #2]

 In a parallel timeline, a six-fingered wizard named Somon the Artificer succeeds in creating a race of Great Beasts that enables him to conquer the world.
 Among them are Tundra, Tanaraq, Kolomaq, Ranaq, Kariooq, and Tolamaq.
 However, the monsters soon turn on each other, and their constant warfare lays waste to the entire planet.
 Over time, billions of people perish in the unending conflict and their souls are imprisoned in the Pit of Ultimate Sadness to be used by the Great Beasts as a food source.
 The world inhabited by the Great Beasts thus becomes one of the Twisted Realms.
 When all the souls have been consumed and the planet has died, the Great Beasts begin looking for new worlds to conquer.
 They will eventually make repeated attempts to break through the interdimensional barrier to Earth.
 [Alpha Flight #24]